skuid/SamplePages/Tools/README.md

 To see your page in action, click **Preview**.

-## Pages:
+## Pages

 ### <a href="LicenseManagement.xml" download="LicenseManagement.xml">License Management </a>

-Where are all my Skuid licenses on Salesforce?
-This report shows all users that have been assigned a Skuid license - even the Guest Site User and Chatter Free users - that don't normally show in the Salesforce assigned license page.
+Where are all the Skuid licenses in my Salesforce org?
+This report shows all users that have been assigned a Skuid license - even the Guest Site User and Chatter Free users that don't normally show in the Salesforce assigned license page.

 Instructions:
-   -  V1 Page API Used
+   - Page API:  V1
    - Data source: Uses default Salesforce data source
    - Design System: None
    - Page XML:  [Copy the XML from this page](LicenseManagement.xml), or save it as an XML file, and upload it as a new page in your Salesforce Org.

 Related Links: